List of Elena of Avalor characters: Nico

+Chief Zephyr

-Chief Zephyr (Jess Harnell) is the previous leader of Avalor's Jaquin Clan.
+Chief Zephyr (voiced by Jess Harnell) is the previous leader of Avalor's Jaquin Clan.

+King Verago

-King Verago (André Sogliuzzo) is the King of all the Jaquins and the father of Skylar and Nico.
+King Verago (voiced by André Sogliuzzo) is the King of all the Jaquins and the father of Skylar and Nico.

+Dulce

-Dulce (Rosie Perez) is Migs' mate and the very calm mother of Mingo, Zoom, and Estrella.
+Dulce (voiced by Rosie Perez) is Migs' mate and the very calm mother of Mingo, Zoom, and Estrella.

+Quita Moz

-Quita Moz (Cheech Marin) is a sun bird and oracle that lives in Vallestrella.
+Quita Moz (voiced by Cheech Marin) is a sun bird and oracle that lives in Vallestrella.